lmmentel/mendeleev/docs/source/data.rst

 .. [#f7] **van der Waals radii according to Alvarez**

-   The bulk of the radii data was taken from Ref. :cite:`Alvarez2013`, but the radii for noble gasses were update according to the values in Ref.
+   The bulk of the radii data was taken from Ref. :cite:`Alvarez2013`, but the radii for noble gasses were updated according to the values in Ref.
    :cite:`Vogt2014`.

 .. [#f9] **Ionic radii for Actinoid (III) ions**